by Natalia Radcliffe

 She enjoys making ginger cookies from a recipe of her great grandmother’s, and making glögg, a Swedish drink made of mulled wine.

-On Christmas Eve, she and her family celebrate in the Scandinavian fashion, including eating duck for dinner and exchanging gifts with each other.
+On Christmas Eve, she and her family celebrate in the Scandinavian fashion, including eating ham for dinner and exchanging gifts with each other.

 Christmas Day they spend the American way.
 Eriksdotter joked that for her son, the day is all the presents.